duckling-falcon/frmwrk/frmwrk-test/README.md

 Run test by 'mvn verify'.

-The java files show how to write a client.
+The java files show how to write a client that calls ServiceCient.sendService() essentially.
 And the xml files show how to configure.
 They are helpful for using the framework.